1. Home

 Why Does My Screen Keep Dimming?
 (Windows 10 and newer)

-If your iPhone or other mobile device keeps dimming, it’s likely due to an auto-brightness feature that is often turned on by default.
+If your laptop or other Windows device keeps dimming, it’s likely due to an auto-brightness feature that is often turned on by default.
 This feature senses the light in the room and adjusts your brightness to compensate.
 Dark room?
 Dim screen.
 Bright room?
 Bright screen.
 You can easily turn this off in the same area that lets you adjust the brightness of your device (usually by tapping a button next to the brightness bar).

 How to Fix Windows 11 & 10 Screen Dimming

-In this article though, we’ll go over screen dimming issues that occur on Windows 10 and newer computers.
+In this article, we’ll go over screen dimming issues that occur on Windows 10 and newer computers.
 All screens have a backlight which determines how bright or dim they are.
 The brightness of a screen will span a certain level ranging from very dim to exceptionally bright.
 Depending on how you have your work station set up, and how much light is in the room, a user is free to choose how bright the screen is, and to change it whenever they need to.

 Brightness can be changed from a keyboard, buttons on a monitor, and from settings provided by the operating system that is installed on a system.
 All three will change the same setting and are essentially different ways to doing it.
 Regardless of how you change the brightness of the screen, it will remain set at a level until you choose to change it again.